menti1337/auto-aura/Readme.md

 Automatically enables auras after 3 seconds (crit, crit-resist and thrall) when playing mystic.

 !!
-Not forbidden, but undesirable on Tera Starscape.
-There's no rule-based reason for it; it's simply the way it is. !!
+Not forbidden, but apparently undesirable on Tera Starscape.
+There's no rules-based reason for it; it's just the way it is. !!

 ## Commands